 There is absolutely no need to put eggs in pancakes, and yet they turn out to be thick and fluffy.

 If you use any wheat flour, you will not notice the difference.
 Gluten-free pancakes are a little softer, but the taste is the same.

 EDIT: I get quite a lot of feedback that the recipe doesn’t work and the pancakes turn out to be mushy.
 I have edited the recipe to give a clearer instruction on how to bake the pancakes.

 This is a very basic vegan pancake recipe.
-You can turn it non-vegan by adding to medium sized eggs.
+You can turn it into non-vegan by adding two medium-sized eggs.
 I use the recipe all the time without any trouble, and I have even cooked this in front of a live audience, with this exact recipe.
 It’s important to not have your stove too hot as the pancakes will not have enough time to set completely, and they will be left mushy inside.
-Make sure your pancakes start to set from the middle, not just from the edges before you flip them.
+Make sure your pancakes are set from the middle, not just from the edges, before you flip them.

-- 1 cup plant-based yogurt (can be replaced with sparkling water)
+- 1 cup plant-based yogurt (soy or oat)

 - 1 cup almond milk (any plant milk will do)